There’s this idea that superfoods are somehow much better than any other food group and should be consumed at all costs.

 Maca is actually considered a cruciferous vegetable (10) so it is in the same family as broccoli, cabbage, and mustard greens.

 It’s a plant native to Peru which is probably why we don’t see it very often in the United States.

 Most people get maca into their diets in the form of powder.

 Maca can be mashed up and desiccated into a fine powder that is then packaged and shipped out.

-Because it's in a powder, it's really easy to add to foods, blend it up in smoothies, or add it to protein shakes.
+Because it’s in a powder form, it can be easily added to foods, blended up in smoothies, or added to protein shakes.

 Maca is considered to be an adaptogen (11).
 An adaptogen is something that helps your body “adapt” to stress.